This communication style consists of clearly stating what you need without being aggressive.

 What is verbal de-escalation or MI-guided redirection?

-The meeting where clients bring concerns, celebrate progress, and address accountability.
+The meeting where clients bring concerns, celebrate progress, and address accountability and who ensures the fidelity of the process.

 When a PO or outside agency requests information without an ROI, staff must do this.